TomerGross/Skillz2018CompetitionBot/README.md

 # Skillz 2018 Competition Bot - עמי אסף דרום השרון 1

-Along the last month (February - March, 2018) Me and my friend Matan Rak developed this bot. our bot picked the 8 place in Skillz 2018 - The israeli cyber competition.
+Throughout the past month (February - March 2018), my friend Matan Rak and i have been developing our bot.
+It won 8th place in Skillz 2018 - The israeli cyber competition.
-Our major target was to make it as generic as we can so it would be easy to deal with the new feature that arrived every week.
+Our main goal was to make it as simple and adaptable as possible, so it would be easy to deal with the new feature that arrived each week.
-The strategy is first of all spliting the map into chunks with the same size.
-To every chunk we calculate his cost, that set by our traits.
-Trait can be a good thing or a bad one.
-Our pirate force split into tasks, each turn a pirate is assigned the optiomal task for him.
+Our strategy was to first of all, split the map into chunks of the same size.
+For each chunk, we calculated its cost, based on our traits.
+Traits might have had a positive impact on the cost but could have also had a negative impact.
+Then, our pirate force split into roles.
+Each turn, a pirate was assigned the optimal task for it.

-The tasks:
+The Roles:
-  1. Miner - unload a capsule in our mothership.
+  1. Miner - unloads a capsule in our mothership.
-  2. Moler - prevents from enemy pirates to unload there capsules in their mothership.
+  2. Moler - prevents from enemy pirates from unloading their capsules in their mothership.
-  3. Booster - boost our miner to his goal to make points.
+  3. Booster - pushes our miner to score points.

 The traits:
-  1. TraitAttractedToGoal - calculated by distance from goal.
+  1. TraitAttractedToGoal - calculated by the distance from the goal.
-  2. TraitRateByEdges - calculated by distance from closest edge.
+  2. TraitRateByEdges - calculated by the distance from the closest edge.
-  3. TraitRateByEnemy - calculated by enemys we need to avoid.
+  3. TraitRateByEnemy - calculated by the enemies we need to avoid.
-  4. TraitRateByLazyAsteroid - make us avoid from unmoving asteroids in way.
+  4. TraitRateByLazyAsteroid - attempt to avoid static asteroids in the way.
-  5. TraitRateByMovingAsteroid - make us avoid from moving asteroids in way.
+  5. TraitRateByMovingAsteroid - attempt to avoid moving asteroids in the way.
-  6. TraitRateByStickyBomb - make us avoid from sticky bombs in explosion range.
+  6. TraitRateByStickyBomb - attempt to avoid the sticky bombs' blast radii.
-  7. TraitWormhole - prevent get into wormholes.
+  7. TraitWormhole - attempt to avoid falling into wormholed.